International Health Insurance

 Email: fsucre@sucrelaw.com

-Petty crime is common.
-Remain vigilant for pickpockets in public areas such as bus stations, airports and shopping centers.
-When possible, use ATMs located inside banks and place your valuables in hotel safes.
-Take caution walking alone after dark and avoid empty streets.
+When possible, use ATMs located inside banks and store your valuables in the hotel safe.
+Take caution when walking alone after dark and avoid empty streets.

-Mosquito bites are the most common health issue foreigners run into.
-Dengue fever is a frequent problem in Panama.
 If you are traveling to the jungle or tropical lowlands, bring bug spray with a high percentage of DEET.
-Wear lightweight, long-sleeved clothing when hiking in heavily wooded areas to avoid bites.
+Wear lightweight, long-sleeved clothing when hiking in heavily wooded areas to protect against insect bites.

-Panama is home to hurricanes, earthquakes, tsunamis and volcanic activity.
-To receive alerts if severe weather is headed your way, you can register with the Global Disaster Alert and Coordination System.
 Ensure your passport and travel documents are in a safe location.
 Identify local shelters and learn evacuation plans for different weather events.
 Follow local media sources and always heed the advice of local authorities.

-Driving standards in Panama are not as regulated as you might be accustomed to in your home country.
-Panama has a good road system, but the lighting on roads is poor, and many people drive dangerously.
+Panama has a well-developed road system, but the lighting on roads is inadequate, and many people drive recklessly.
 Keep your windows up, doors locked, and be prepared for possible roadblocks.

 There is something for everyone in Panama, yet many of the activities or destinations the country is famous for come with risk.
 While Panama is generally safe, you never know when disaster may strike.
-Purchase travel insurance for Panama before you leave on your trip.
-You’ll be prepared for unexpected delays, health emergencies or natural disasters.
-Your trip will be infinitely better if you know you are covered in the case of an emergency.